 - .NET is the Microsoft platform for developing and operating application programs.
 From Windows 8 upwards,.NET 4.5 is already included in the Windows operating system.

 - The Visual Studio Tools for Office (VSTO) serve as a runtime environment for .NET applications in Microsoft Office.
-They have been part of the Microsoft Office package since Office 2013.
+They have been part of the Microsoft Office package since Office 2013 and are called ".NET Programmability support".

 - The Microsoft Primary Interop Assembly (PIA) is the data-exchange interface between .NET and Microsoft Office.
-It has been part of the Microsoft Office package since Office 2013.
+It has been part of the Microsoft Office package since Office 2013 and is called ".NET Programmability support".

 Is IS-FOX Encrypt also available for Mac OS or Linux?